mjenquine/GA-SEIR-Course/unit_4/w11d04/instructor_notes/1_Intro_to_Integrating_React_w_rails.md

-# Integrating React w/PHP - Part 1: An Overview and Setup
+# Integrating React w/Rails - Part 1: An Overview and Setup

 Today, we will be learning how to put everything we've learned this unit together into one app.
-We will primarily be focusing on how to get your React frontend to interact with your PHP backend.
+We will primarily be focusing on how to get your React frontend to interact with your Rails backend.

 ### Lesson objectives

 _After this lesson, students will:_

-  - Understand the basics of integrating React _into_ PHP and interacting with the backend
+  - Understand the basics of integrating React _into_ Rails and interacting with the backend
-  - Set up given php/react starter code

 ## The Basics